How to Use Fibonacci Retracement?

 fibonacci retracement downtrend

-In our two examples above, we were lucky enough to find some temporary support and resistance at Fibonacci retracement levels.
+Reflecting on our examples, it’s evident that we identified temporary support and resistance zones at Fibonacci retracement levels.
 However, it is important to remember that while Fibonacci retracement levels give you a higher probability of success, price won’t ALWAYS bounce from these levels, and they should be looked at only as areas of interest.
 Not definite indicators.

 In the next lesson, we will show you why it is important to hone your skills and combine the Fibonacci retracement with other tools, such as support and resistance levels and candlesticks, to give you a higher probability of success.